proofengineering/proofengineering.github.io/qed_errata.md

 For Crellvm, see [Crellvm: Verified Credible Compilation for LLVM](https://doi.org/10.1145/3192366.3192377) by Jeehoon Kang _et al._

 <a name="exp6">6</a>: We cite a tech report explaining simulation when we introduce the concept, but this dates back at least to Milner's [process calculus](https://dl.acm.org/citation.cfm?id=539036) work more than a decade before the cited report.

+<a name="exp7">7</a>: The coverage of simulation in this survey is a bit simplified.
+Much of the simulation literature defines simulation in terms of _observable behavior_.
+The truth of this particular comment about indistinguishability depends on the definition of "observable behavior."